 Photos : Nicolas Dubreuil

-1- Sedna, goddess of nature for the peoples of the Arctic, is a company created to work with indigenous populations and scientists to organize expeditions that make sense and meet the needs of both. https://sedna-explore.com/
+1- Sedna, the goddess of nature for the peoples of the Arctic, is a company set up to work with indigenous peoples and scientists to organise expeditions that make sense and meet the needs of both. https://sedna-explore.com/

 2 - Aventurier des glaces, Nicolas Dubreuil, Michel Moutot, 2012, Ed. de la Martinière.